-Many of our laser eye surgery FAQs are related to price.
-At Charlotte’s Providence Eye & Laser Specialists, we believe in an honest, straightforward pricing policy and offer many options to make the procedure affordable for most candidates including financing with convenient monthly payments.
+Most LASIK FAQs are related to price.
+At Charlotte’s Providence Eye & Laser Specialists, we believe in being honest and straightforward about pricing.
+We offer many options to make the procedure affordable for most candidates including financing with convenient monthly payments.
 Bargain price ads for LASIK eye surgery are optical illusions.
-“Bait and switch” tactics are an unethical way of providing health care, so you will not find any “small print” or “starting at” prices at Providence Eye & Laser Specialists.
-Providence Eye pricing is competitive when compared to similar LASIK technology.
-We firmly believe that we are unmatched in the Charlotte region when it comes to our surgeon experience, professionalism and level of patient care.
+Providence Eye’s pricing is competitive when compared to similar LASIK technology, surgeon expertise and level of patient care.
+We firmly believe that we are unmatched in the Charlotte region when it comes to our surgical outcomes and professionalism.

 All-Laser LASIK, IntraLASIK, I-LASIK and Z-LASIK eye procedures are similar in that no blade (keratome) LASIK technology is used as part of the procedure.
 All of these techniques create a flap of tissue with a laser, thereby avoiding some of the risks of traditional blade LASIK eye procedure.
 IntraLASIK or I-LASIK are one in the same and have been available since 2002.
 The technology behind IntraLASIK has been upgraded a few times since 2002, but the basics remain the same.
 Z-LASIK is a more recently introduced competing brand with a limited track record.

-The all-laser procedure performed by Providence Eye’s LASIK eye doctor, Dr. Mozayeni, is a whole level above the other procedures due to the investment in technology that Dr. Mozayeni has made for his patients.
-Dr. Mozayeni utilizes the WaveLight Refractive Suite, which is a combination of two lasers:
+The all-laser procedure performed by Providence Eye’s LASIK surgeons, Dr. Mozayeni and Dr. Nunnery, is a whole level above the other procedures due to the investment in technology that Providence Eye has made for his patients.
+Dr. Mozayeni and Dr. Nunnery utilizes the WaveLight Refractive Suite, which is a combination of two lasers:

 Wavefront is a term used in our industry to indicate a more customized treatment utilizing mapping information in addition to standard prescription information.
-There are different categories of Wavefront technology including Wavefront guided and Wavefront optimized, both of which are offered by our LASIK eye doctor, Dr. Mozayeni.
+There are different categories of Wavefront technology including Wavefront guided and Wavefront optimized, both of which are offered by our LASIK surgeons, Dr. Mozayeni and Dr. Nunnery.
 The difference is very technical and is best explained in person depending on your personal evaluation.
 A thorough corneal mapping evaluation and your complete examination will help us determine if you need Wavefront technology and what kind.